Feature-Based Interpretable Surrogates for Optimization: Feature-Based Framework for Finding Interpretable Surrogates

 where $C^k_f$ is the budget spend on category $f$ in case of meta-solution $k$.
 In the above formulation, the meta-solution can be any arbitrary function depending on the instance features.
 To enhance interpretability, we require that the mapping of scenarios to meta-solutions, represented by the indicator variables $\ell^k_j$, be defined by a function that is easily comprehensible.
 One effective approach is to represent this function as a decision tree.
 Such a formulation can be expressed as

 where the goal is to find a function $f(\bm{c}_j, \bm{\theta})$ that always takes the form of a decision tree.
 The splits $\bm{\theta}$ must be optimized so that the function maps instance features (the profit vector) to a meta-solution through this decision tree while maximizing the average profit.
+Note that this formulation is based on the one presented in~\citep{bertsimas2017optimal}, but other formulations exist as well~\citep{aghaei2024strong}.

 We can understand the final knapsack problem in terms of the elements introduced in Section~\ref{subs::framework::framework}.
 Here, the set \(\mathcal{X}\) corresponds to the budget constraint of the knapsack problem, which in this example is not affected by the instance features.
 However, the constraints forming the set are modified to model the meta-solutions.
 Each instance feature \(\bm{\phi}_I^j\) reflects a different cost vector for the objective.
-The knapsack problem as modeled is equivalent to assigning equal probabilities to all scenarios.
-The solution features \(\bm{\phi}_S\) thus correspond to a meta-solution, which is equivalent to a capacity vector \((C_1^k, \dots, C_{F_S}^k)\) with $\Phi_S\subseteq\mathbb{R}^{F_S}$.
+The knapsack problem, as modeled, is equivalent to assigning equal probabilities to all scenarios.
+The solution features \(\bm{\phi}_S\), thus correspond to a meta-solution, which is equivalent to a capacity vector \((C_1^k, \dots, C_{F_S}^k)\) with $\Phi_S\subseteq\mathbb{R}^{F_S}$.
 Given a meta-solution and instance features, the function \(C(\FI,\bm{\phi}_S)\) from our framework calculates the optimal objective value obtained from selecting the best singular solution obeying the meta-solution on that instance.
 The set \(A\) is the space of all decision trees that map instance features to a meta-solution.
 We parameterize this set by $\bm{\theta}$.
-Finally, \(\mu_{\bm{p}}\) represents how the objective values of different instances are aggregated which is by summing them together, which is equivalent to the Laplace criteria.
+Finally, \(\mu_{\bm{p}}\) represents how the objective values of different instances are aggregated, which is by summing them together, which is equivalent to the Laplace criteria.

 \paragraph{Shortest path.}